Samurai sword attack outside Taiwan presidential office

 “A Chinese national flag was found in his backpack.
 He said he wanted to express his political stance by going to the presidential office,” the official said.

-The man, identified only by his family name Lu, stabbed the officer as he tried to stop him entering the complex from a side gate, said presidential spokesman Alex Huang.
+The man, identified by police only by his family name Lu, attacked the officer as he tried to stop him entering the complex from a side gate, said presidential spokesman Alex Huang.

-The injured guard is in a stable condition after being rushed to hospital for treatment, Huang said.
+The injured guard is in a stable condition after being rushed to hospital for treatment to a wound to his neck, Huang said.

+Defense minister Feng Shih-kuan condemned the violence and praised the 24-year-old guard for bravely stopping the attacker.

-Local media said the guard had been stabbed in the neck and that the presidential office was hosting a family event for its staff at the time.
+The incident came as the presidential office hosted a family event for its staff, including their children.

 TV footage showed Lu being carried away by four officers and put inside a police car at a side entrance to the presidential office, which has been cordoned off since the attack.